gbxyz/pepper/README.md

     quit the program (logging out if necessary)

+## OBJECT UPDATES

+Objects may be updated using the `update` command.

+### Host updates

+Syntax:

+    update host HOSTNAME CHANGES

+The `CHANGES` argument consists of groups of three values: an action (ie `add`, `rem` or `chg`) followed by a property name (ie `addr`, `status` or `name`) followed by a value.

+Examples:

+    update ns0.example.com add status clientUpdateProhibited

+    update ns0.example.com rem addr 10.0.0.1

+    update ns0.example.com chg name ns0.example.net

+Multiple changes can be combined in a single command:

+    update host ns0.example.com add status clientUpdateProhibited rem addr 10.0.0.1 add addr 1::1 chg name ns0.example.net

+### Domain and Contact updates

+Not currently implemented.

 ## OBJECT TRANSFERS

-Object transfers may be managed with the transfer command.
+Object transfers may be managed with the `transfer` command.
 Usage:

     transfer TYPE OBJECT CMD [AUTHINFO [PERIOD]]